sschmeier/genomics/source/ngs-annotation/index.rst

 To run the program you need to give it:

 - Information as to whether you would like the genes called on both strands (or just the forward or reverse strands)
-- A “model” organism on which it can base it’s HMM parameters on (in this case we will use S. cerevisiae)
+- A “model” organism on which it can base it’s HMM parameters on (in this case we will use E.coli)
 - The location of the assembly file
 - A name for the output file, which will be a .gff (general feature format) file.
 - We will also tell it to display a progress bar as it moves through the genome assembly.